 In book 2, Gobwin Knob manages to win Spacerock, but their losses are massive.
 Thanks to Charlie's manipulations, they lose half of their army, most of their dwagons, nearly all of their high level warlords, every single one of their archons, and even a caster, Jack.
 Gobwin Knob is also forced to transfer its capital to an extremely vulnerable location.
 Parson furthermore manages to infuriate most of the Magic Kingdom by violating their neutrality, earning Gobwin Knob some very powerful enemies.
 Jetstone takes a heavy blow, but their losses are comparatively minor.

 All black/brown dwagons were retconned to purple.
-According to its wiki, this change happened about the same time that V from The Order of the Stick, so the Familicide spell wiped out all of Erfworld's black dwagons to boot.
+According to its wiki, this change happened about the same time that the Familicide spell was cast in The Order of the Stick, so it wiped out all of Erfworld's black dwagons to boot.

 Epilogue 8 with Wanda was retconned when a bunch of people pointed out Parson was already told about Ossomer turning.
 In the original, he was surprised by this for some reason.